anacierdem/ed64/README.md

 The second `npm i` will actually download the docker container and prepare it, thanks to the `prepare` script.

+To invoke the locally installed loader;

+    npx loader64 <rom file> [flags]

 ## Tasklist

-- [x] Implement ROM loader on js.
+- [x] Implement ROM loader.
-- [x] Implement a basic rebootable ROM.
-- [x] Add a hook to newlib's stdout for serial interface.
-- [x] Implement everdrive as a libdragon dependency.
-- [ ] Implement UNFloader protocol on js and use UNFloader as the usblib thus adding extended cartridge support.
+- [x] Implement UNFloader protocol on js and use UNFloader as the usblib thus adding extended cartridge support.
-- [ ] Do a proper pif boot and prevent overwrite t ocause any issues.
 - [ ] Add screen capture & dump functionality.
 - [ ] Add a GDB stub for real-time debugging & hot replacement.
 - [ ] Implement direct SD card access via `libdragon` filesystem API.